Ahmadalhindi/lithium-battery-recycle-blog/readme_manual_test.md

 &nbsp;
 [2](https://github.com/Ahmadalhindi/lithium-battery-recycle-blog/issues/2) - View categories:

-As an/a User I want to be able to view the categories so that the site will be organized by head categories.
+As an/a User I want to be able to view all the categories as default so that I can fast choose one particular category.

-When open Home page or Category in head navigation bar it lists all categories:

 <p align="center">
 <img src="documentation/readme_images/userstory2.png" alt="View Categories">